 The facial treatment provides this resurfacing plus more benefits.
 As a treatment, it has a broader scope, delivering hydration and deep care as it resurfaces your skin.
-Think of it this way: while microdermabrasion takes away undesirable elements from your skin, the facial treatment both removes imperfections and delivers nourishing hydration.
+Think of it this way: while microdermabrasion takes away undesirable elements from your skin, the Hydrafacial both removes imperfections and delivers nourishing hydration.

 The 3 Most Important Elements of Skin Care